sntgmdm/telegrambot/README.md

 aziz - Play with Aziz and feel like exploring an alien cave roll - Roll 1d6

+non declared on botfather
+/reboot
+there is a /home/pi/rebootpassword.txt file to add some security to the reboot command

 Things that need to be installed with pip for this to work

 #pip install telepot